Q: How do I join?

 A: Yup.
 We can arrange a time for you to drop by and observe.
 Riding in the launch is usually possible, but not always.
 It’s also a good idea to talk to team members about the sport if you know any of them.

-Q: Do I have to attend Granby High School to be a part of the team?
+Q: Do I have to attend a specific school to be a part of the team?

 Q: I’ve never rowed.
 Should I do a summer rowing camp to get a head-start?

-A: No!
+A: Unless it’s our camp, the answer is NO!
 Please let your first days/weeks rowing be with us.
 Most rowing camps are too short to properly teach the rowing stroke.
 As a result, they move at a pace that breeds bad habits.
-Granby Crew takes great pride in our rowing technique, our patient instruction of novices, and our impressive novice racing results.
+We takes great pride in our rowing technique, our patient instruction of novices, and our impressive novice racing results.
 Besides, rowing camps are much more fun at the end of your novice year (not before).

 Q: When and where can I get a VHSL physical?